Nicole Chung: Career

+All You Can Ever Know

 Her first book, a memoir titled All You Can Ever Know, was published by Catapult in 2018.
 The memoir follows Chung's own life story as well as the story of her birth sister, whom she met after reestablishing contact with their birth parents.
 The book is structured around Chung's efforts during her first pregnancy to reconstruct the story of her own origins, including searching for her birth family, contacting them, then discovering a history of abuse, divorce, and deception.

 Writing for The Washington Post, Bethanne Patrick called All You Can Ever Know "one of this year’s finest books", while Publishers Weekly called it "vibrant and provocative".
 Katy Waldman of The New Yorker praised the book's "relatability" but noted that the characters are "sympathetic, but not particularly enthralling" and that she wanted "more surprise, more invention, from this book".
 Kate Tuttle of The Boston Globe summarized the book as "deeply thoughtful and moving" and "a fiercely compelling page-turner".

+A Living Remedy

+Chung’s second memoir, A Living Remedy, was published in April 2023.
+It deals with the US healthcare system and the deaths of her parents.